nsg/immich-distribution/docs/docs/install.md

 If this installation is exposed to the public internet I stronly suggest that you set up [https](/configuration/https) and read the [security](/configuration/security) section.

+## Updates

+Updates are by **default** automatic, this is a core concept of the package format.
+I write the software with that in mind so I will never push a breaking change.
+You should never have a broken system as a result of an automatic update.

+???
+Note "Disable or control automatic updates"

+    The advantages with automatic updates usually outweights the disadvantages for ordinary users, that's why automatic updates are on by default.
+If you have other needs this behavior can be changed with the following commands.

+    **Please note** that if you do not update regularly (that's about once a week, at minimum) I can't guarantee that updates are completely trouble free.
+They should be, but I test only updates done sequentially from version to version.

+    ```bash title="Prevent updates over the weekend"
+    snap refresh --hold=72h immich-distribution # (1)
+    ```

+    1. Change this to a value to your likeing.
+See the [documentation](https://snapcraft.io/docs/keeping-snaps-up-to-date) for more information.

+    ```bash title="Never update automatically"
+    snap refresh --hold=forever immich-distribution
+    ```

+    Another alternative is to pick a time when updates are applied, like in the middle in the night.
+For more information about that, and much more see [snapd:s documentation](https://snapcraft.io/docs/keeping-snaps-up-to-date).

+**Do not expect me to release updates the same day** as an upstream Immich release.
+I hope to do so in a **reasonable time**.
+When Immich releases an update I will build and push an update to the candidate channel when I beleave I got it right (my server uses this channel) and try it out myself for a few days.
+I will relese the build to the stable channel after a few days, if everyting works.

+???
+Note "When is the next update released?"

+    Updates can be quick and easy, or a lot of work depending on the changes upstream.
+I will open a tracking issue tagged with [new-version](https://github.com/nsg/immich-distribution/issues?q=is%3Aissue+is%3Aopen+label%3Anew-version) when I detect an update, feel free to ask questions there.
+If you have experience with building snap packages, see [upgrade](/build/upgrade) how to contribute to the project.

+    To speed up the transition time from "beta -> candidate -> stable", help me test the build and inform me about detected problems, try to troubleshoot them, and of course, also report success!

+    Finally, just a thumbs up or any message will keep me motivated to carry on!

+## Configuration

+By default you should have a working installation of Immich, but you may like to configure it a bit.
+See the [configuration](/configuration/) pages for that.